While pet parenting has many rewards, it can also be stressful—especially when your furry friend gets their paws on something they're not supposed to.

 The most important step that you can take is to call a vet immediately.

-If it's the weekend or middle of the night and you can't get into a vet, chat a Pawp vet online for free.
-They can help you understand the best next step to take, whether it's monitoring your dog at home or taking them to an emergency vet for an x-ray.
+If it's the weekend or middle of the night and you can't get into a vet, chat with a Pawp vet online.
+They can help you understand the best next step to take, whether it's monitoring your dog at home or taking them to an emergency vet for a physical exam.

 Keep a close eye on your pup to observe any changes or new symptoms emerging.
 Take notes so you can give the vet as much information as possible.

-Keep an eye out for symptoms such as vomiting, diarrhea, difficulty with urinating or defecating, reluctance to eat, or an inability to sit, lie down, or walk properly.
+Keep an eye out for symptoms such as vomiting, diarrhea, difficulty with urinating or defecating, reluctance to eat, going into a ‘downward dog’ position often, or an inability to sit, lie down, or walk properly.

-According to Pawp veterinarian Dr. Sylvalyn Hammond, “Tampons are an unfortunately common cause of intestinal blockage in canines.
-The first signs of blockage are typically vomiting and anorexia.
-Some dogs will experience diarrhea at first, but typically fecal production will cease altogether, as nothing is moving through.”
+According to Pawp veterinarian Dr. Sylvalyn Hammond, “Tampons are unfortunately a common cause of intestinal blockage in dogs.
+The first signs of blockage are typically vomiting and inappetence.
+Some dogs will experience diarrhea at first, but typically stool production will cease altogether, as nothing is moving through.”

 If your dog ate a tampon, you'll want to do everything in your power to avoid a repeat experience—and subsequently, a repeat vet bill.